wzkariampuzha/SurgUI/README.md

   - Download the SurgUI-master zipped repository [here](https://github.com/wzkariampuzha/SurgUI/archive/refs/heads/master.zip)
   - Unzip it

- - Open the terminal app (Mac) or Windows powershell:
+ - Open the terminal app (Mac) or Anaconda Prompt (Windows):
     - Now you need to navigate to the folder where you copied the SurgUI-master folder
     - Eg. If you copied the SurgUI-master folder	 to `C:\Users\SurgUI-master` then in the command line write `cd C:\Users\SurgUI-master`.
 To copy the pathname of your SurgUI folder on macOS, see [here](https://support.apple.com/en-gb/guide/mac-help/mchlp1774/mac#:~:text=Show%20the%20path%20to%20a,show%20the%20path%20bar%20momentarily.).
     - See this example:
     - <img src="change-working-directory-example.png">
-    - ```shell
+    - `cd path/to/SurgUI-master`
-        cd path/to/SurgUI-master
-        ```
    - e.g. mine is under `cd /Users/wzk/Documents/GitHub/SurgUI`

     Then run these commands:
-     - ```shell
+      1. Create environment
+         - Windows: `conda env create --file windows-env.yml`
-        conda env create --file windows-env.yml
+         - Mac: `conda env create --file mac-env.yml`
-        conda activate surgui-venv
-        ```
+      2. Activate environemt: `conda activate surgui-venv`
-    Install the software:
+      3. Install the software: `python setup.py install`
-    - ```shell
-        python setup.py install
-      ```

 ## Videos
-Download videos from
+- Download videos from `OneDrive/George Williams/Research/DISE/Videos` into a folder called `videos` in your SurgUI GitHub folder
+- Do NOT rename the videos or edit them in any way
+- Message @mataschen on Teams if you need access to the videos
+- Do not upload the videos to GitHub or any other public site

 ## Usage
 - Open VLC media player

-- Open terminal and run the following command (update the path to where your own SurgUI-master folder is located):
+- Open terminal and run the following command:
     ```shell
     conda activate surgui-venv
     python surgui
     ```
+- SurgUI should open within 15-30 seconds

 ### Segment Rating:
 For annotating the start and end of segments, first click File then "Add Rating Panel" then select the `RatingsPanel-Anatomy.txt` file.
 Then click File, "Add Timestamp Panel", select `TimeStampPanel-ObstructedViews.txt`.
 Then click File and find and open a video.
 For each video that is playing, a folder with the same name is created in “outputs” directory.